Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 - ✅ Unit test migration completed
 - ✅ Integration test suite reestablished
 - ✅ Performance testing framework implemented

+## Dependencies

+**CRITICAL:** Phase 5 cannot begin until the completion of Phase 4.5 - Code Migration Finalization.
+This dependency is critical because:

+1. We need to have the final workspace structure in place before creating containerization strategies
+2. The deployment pipeline must be built around the actual production code structure, not the temporary examples
+3. Monitoring solutions need to target the final application architecture
+4. Testing the deployment process requires the actual codebase organization

+See `roadmap/43-code-migration-finalization.md` for the detailed plan to address this prerequisite.

 ## Phase 5 Components